Block I · Foundations of Knowledge & Reasoning · Day 011 / 180

 First, make your choice.
 Then flip between the two lenses your mind can use on the same question: the one that feels right, resemblance, and the one that is right, nested sets.

-The live panel lets readers switch between the resemblance lens and the set-logic lens.
-The static version below shows the essential result: the vivid description makes the smaller set feel like a better match, but “bank teller and feminist activist” remains a subset of “bank teller.”
+The figure shows the essential result: the vivid description makes the smaller set feel like a better match, but “bank teller and feminist activist” remains a subset of “bank teller.”

 | Lens | What it sees | Verdict |